JiangXL/BIO206-15/Lecture4_MembraneStructure.md

 Rapid change $~10^7/sec$, rotate very rapidly along the their long aixs, flip-flop is very rare.

-+ Lower organisms can adjust lipid compostion to keep membrane fluid at different env
+Lower organisms can adjust lipid compostion to keep membrane fluid at different env.

 ### 2.8.
 Phase transition of lipid menbrane
 Gel phase --> Lipid Crytal Phase

 ### 2.9.
 Adipocyte-specialized(脂肪细胞) cell for lipid storage

 ## 3. Lipid assembly and Detergents
 The power of assembly.
 Micelle or lipid bilayer forms in aquenous solution.

-Detergents, SDS ionic detergent, Trition-X-100-non-ionic detergent ,NP-40-non-ionic Different concentration of detergent can form mic or Black membrane and liposome
+Detergents, SDS ionic detergent, Trition-X-100-non-ionic detergent, NP-40-non-ionic Different concentration of detergent can form mic or Black membrane and liposome